Nazar

 Eastern Screech-Owl

 Hatched and arrived in 2016 (gray morph).
-She suffers from almost complete vision loss (cause unknown).
+She suffers from almost complete vision loss (cause unknown) due to her being found on a road from an impact of a car.
 Her name means “sight/seeing” Arabic.
 She is also an Education Team member.

 Eastern Screech-Owl